 Ecological concepts as applied to the fresh water and marine environment.
 May be repeated with new content.
 Maximum credit four units applicable on a master's degree.
-640. (270.)
-Seminar in Genetics (2) Prerequisite: Biology 540.
+640. Seminar in Genetics (2) Prerequisite: Biology 503.

 Maximum credit four units applicable on a master's degree.
-649. (230.)
-Speciation (3) Prerequisites: Biology 520 and 540, or 549, Concepts and principles of the origin of species.
-651. (276.)
-Physiological Genetics (3) Prerequisites: Biology 540 or 544; Chemistry 231 and 231L.
+DWG (S.C.)
+Assess Because to 649.
+Speciation (3) Prerequisites: Biology 411 and 503, or 549.
+Concepts and principles of the origin of species.
+651. Physiological Genetics (3) Prerequisites: Biology 503 or 544; Chemistry 231 and 231L.
 Recommended: Chemistry 361A-361B Biochemical aspects of genetics of microbial and human systems.
-660. (210.)
-Seminar in Cellular Physiology (2) Prerequisites: Biology 560 and consent of instructor.
+660. Seminar in Cellular Physiology (2) Prerequisite: Biology 502.

 Maximum credit four units applicable on a master's degree.

-661. (260.)
-Seminar in General Physiology (2) Prerequisite: Biology 560.
+661. Seminar in General Physiology (2)

+Prerequisite: Biology 502.

 May be repeated with new content.
-Maximum credit four units applicable on a master's degree 662.
-(263.)
-Seminar in Comparative Physiology (2) Prerequisites: Biology 562, 562L or 563, 563L and consent of instructor.
+Maximum credit four units applicable on a master's degree.

+662. Seminar in Comparative Physiology (2)

+Prerequisite: Biology 562.

 Comparative aspects of function at the molecular through organismal levels.
 Maximum credit four units applicable on a master's degree.

-663. (261.)
-Seminar in Environmental Radiation (2) Prerequisites: Biology 570 and 571.
+663. Seminar in Environmental Radiation (2)

+Prerequisites: Biology 570 and 571.

 The sources, characteristics, distribution, measurement, and fate of radioactive contaminants in the biosphere and interactions with the biota.
 Maximum credit four units applicable on a master's degree.

-670. (262.)
-Cytoplasmic Inheritance (3) Prerequisites: Biology 540, 560 and consent of instructor.
+670. Cytoplasmic Inheritance (3)

+Prerequisites: Biology 502 and 503.

 Literature and techniques related to research in non-Mendelian genetics.

-671. (264.)
-Methods in Physiology (2) Six hours of laboratory.
-Prerequisite: Biology 560.
+671. Methods in Physiology (2)

+Six hours of laboratory.

 Current methods employed in physiological measurements.
 Maximum credit four units applicable on a master's degree.
-672. (265.)
-Molecular Biophysics (3) Prerequisites: Biology 560 and Mathematics 122.
+672. Molecular Biophysics (3) Prerequisites: Biology 502 and Mathematics 122.
 The description and analysis of biological processes and systems in terms of the properties of molecules and of basic principles.
+697. Investigation and Report (3) Analysis and research techniques in biology.

+790. Bibliography (1)

-697. (291.)
-Investigation and Report (3) Analysis and research techniques in biology.
-790, (290.)
-Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
+Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.

-797. (297.)
-Research (1-3) Cr/NC Research in one of the fields of biology.
+797. Research (1-3) Cr/NC

+MER.
+Advanced Topics in Lucious (1-4) Research in one of the fields of biology.
 Maximum credit six units applicable on a master's degree.

-798. (298.)
-Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+798. Special Study (1-3) Cr/NC

+Prerequisite: Consent of staff; to be arranged with department chair and instructor.
 Individual study.
 Maximum credit six units.

 799A.
-(299.)
-Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Thesis or Project (3) Cr/NC

+Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.

 799B.
-Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
-897. Doctoral Research (3-6) Cr/NC Prerequisite: Admission to the doctoral program.
+Thesis or Project Extension (0) Cr/NC

+Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final

+897. Doctoral Research (3-6) Cr/NC

+Prerequisite: Admission to the doctoral program.

 Independent investigation in the general field of the dissertation.

-899. Doctoral Dissertation (3-6) Cr/NC Prerequisite: An officially constituted dissertation committee and advancement to candidacy.
-Preparation of the dissertation for the doctoral degree.
-GRADUATE COURSES IN BOTANY 600.
-(200.)
-Seminar (2-3) Prerequisite: Consent of instructor.
+899. Doctoral Dissertation (3-6) Cr/NC

+Prerequisite: An officially constituted dissertation committee and advancement to Preparation of the dissertation for the doctoral degree.

+GRADUATE COURSES IN BOTANY

+600. Seminar (2-3)

+Prerequisite: Consent of instructor.

-An intensive study in advanced botany, topic to be announced in the class schedule.
+An intensive study in advanced botany.
+May be repeated with new content.
+Topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.

-601. (201.)
-Seminar in Phycology (2)
+601. Seminar in Phycology (2)

 Prerequisite: Botany 501.

 Recent developments in phycology.
+May be repeated with new content.
+See class schedule for specific content.
 Maximum credit four units applicable on a master's degree.

-4-77412
+602. Seminar in Mycology (2)

 Prerequisite: Botany 502.